endlos99/xdt99/doc/MANUAL.md

 Each option has a short form and a long form, e.g., `-h` and `--help`, which may be used interchangeably.

 As we can see, some options take one or more additional arguments.
-Arguments are strings, e.g., for `-L`, or numerical, e.g., for `-a`.
-Numerical arguments may be decimal or hexadecimal if prefixed by `>` or `0x`.
-Note that the `>` character is used for output redirection on all platforms, so the entire argument needs to be quoted, e.g.,
+Arguments are either strings, e.g., for `-L`, or numerical, e.g., for `-a`.
+Numerical arguments may also be hexadecimal if prefixed by `>` or `0x`.
+Since the `>` character is used for output redirection on all platforms, all `>`-prefixed values must be put in quotes, e.g.,

     $ xas99.py -R -a ">2000" ashello.asm

-If an option can take more than one argument, such as `-D`, they are separated by spaces.
+List options, shown as `<xxx> [<xxx> ...]`, take one or more values separated by space or comma.

+    $ xas99.py sample.asm -D x=1,y=2,z=3
     $ xas99.py sample.asm -D x=1 y=2 z=3

-If an option is shown as `-x <arg> [<arg> ...]` in the usage help, we know that it takes one or more arguments.

-The order of options and any other parameters such as `ashello.asm` is generally not important, but any arguments must always stay together with their option.
-There is, however, one caveat, which we will discuss later.
+The order of options and other parts such as `<source>` is generally not important.
+For technical reasons, however, special care must be taken when using options with potentially multiple arguments, such as `-D` or `-I`.
+Details about this topic can be found in the manual, but for all examples in this documentation we made sure that they work exactly as provided.

 Coming back to the assembly run (let's rerun it without `-a`)